regoclint/prac/Notes.md

 - Class to create objects so that the creation logic is not handled by clients
 - so client doesnt need to be recompiled
 - Also there is loose coupling in the client cuz of using the interface class
+- A factory class with a method to return new objects based on the input parameter with return type of the interface

 Template - Behavioral
 - a process flow that needs to be done for many base classes